fish-shell/fish-shell/doc_src/interactive.rst

   bind --erase ctrl-c

-Fish remembers its preset bindings and so it will take effect again.
+fish remembers its preset bindings and so it will take effect again.
 This saves you from having to remember what it was before and add it again yourself.

 If you use :ref:`vi bindings <vi-mode>`, note that ``bind`` will by default bind keys in :ref:`command mode <vi-mode-command>`.
 To bind something in :ref:`insert mode <vi-mode-insert>`::